design-first/system-runtime-documentation/docs/05- Install a bundle server-side.md

 >**Version compatibility**
 >
->Remember that the example works works only server-side.
+>Remember that the example works only server-side.